charvi-rajput/musicapi-docs/docs/index.md

 Dive into the technical details — all available endpoints, request/response formats, and error codes.

 ## Use Cases
-Explore real-world examples and tutorials on using the API, including quickstarts and webhook integration.
+Explore real-world examples and tutorials on using the API, including quickstarts.

 ## Tools
 Download the OpenAPI specification and access tools like Swagger for testing.